 At GFL, the health and safety of our employees, customers and the communities we serve is the most important commitment we have and it is incorporated into every stage of what we do from planning through execution.
 Whether it’s a job working for some of North America’s largest corporations or collecting materials from local residents, GFL places the highest priority on safety and is committed to continuous improvement in our health and safety performance through the implementation of our internal responsibility system.
 In order to achieve our safety goals, GFL has adopted robust safety training programs that include regular training, evaluations and support at every level of the company.

 Many of the services we provide are carefully scrutinized by governmental agencies and environmental regulators.
-By way of permits, licenses or approvals to operate, GFL has secured and maintains all authorizations from local, provincial, state and federal authorities that are required to provide our broad range of environmental services.
+By way of permits, licenses or approvals to operate, GFL has secured and maintains all authorizations from local, provincial, state and federal authorities that are required to provide our broad range of environmental and industrial services.